Yusuffrih/Simons-Piano-Game/README.md

 * To be given clear and easy to understand instructions
 * To get feedback from the game when I win or lose in a level
 * To be able to see the score throughout the game

+### Design Choices
+To keep the game nice and simple for the user, I decided to keep the colour scheme basic.
+The user’s attention should be drawn to the game area as soon as possible with no confusion about what the aim of the game is.
+To achieve this, the game area is going to be placed in the middle of the screen with a contrasting background colour.